MITRECND/mitrecnd.github.io/resources/getting-started.md

 ---
 ## Papers
-- [Introduction Paper]({{ site.baseurl }}/resources/downloads/Introduction_to_MITRE_Shield.pdf): This whitepaper provides an intoduction to MITRE Shield and how it can be used in conjunction with MITRE ATT&CK.
+- [Introduction Paper]({{ site.baseurl }}/resources/downloads/Introduction_to_MITRE_Shield.pdf): This whitepaper provides an introduction to MITRE Shield and how it relates to MITRE ATT&CK.

 ## About Shield’s structure and terminology